 Yellowstone National Park

-We’ll aim for an early start today, and dependent upon the latest bear and wolf activity, we’ll begin our morning game drive at, or before, sunrise to put us in prime predator habitat during this peak activity period.
+We’ll aim for an early start today, and dependent upon the latest wildlife activity, we’ll begin our morning game drive at, or before, sunrise to put us in prime predator habitat during this peak activity period.
 We’ll have numerous options for hiking and exploring along the way, as well as ample time for in-depth investigations into the lives of Yellowstone’s most wild residents.
 As the temperatures rise and wildlife slows, your guide will be happy to showcase some of Yellowstone’s famous features; the Grand Canyon with its impressive waterfalls, and Old Faithful Geyser, the tallest predictable geyser in the World.
 We will return you to your lodge, or other accommodations, by early evening in time for you to check-in and enjoy dinner and the rest of your vacation.